In Person Learning FAQ

 Yes.
 It is important the the school knows if a student tests positive or is symptomatic so we can perform the appropriate contact tracing.
 In either case, the child should not come to school and the parent should report the absence to the school attendance line.

-If your child has been absent due to a positive COVID-19 test or is excluded from school due to symptoms or exposure to a positive case, please refer to the information below.
+If your child has been absent due to a positive COVID-19 test or is excluded from school due to symptoms, please refer to the information below.

 What are the hours of attendance for students?

 How long does my child have to stay out of school if he/she shows COVID-like symptoms?